Baoan Guangdong, China Travel Guide

 Book all transport and accommodation well in advance during major public holidays.
 Be prepared for crowds everywhere.
 If possible, avoid traveling during these peak times for a more relaxed experience.

-Cultural customs for respectful interactions and experiences.
+Cultural customs for polite interactions and experiences.

 A simple nod or a polite "Nǐ hǎo" (Hello) is appropriate.
 Handshakes are widespread in business settings.